-The following projects, all located in Sub-Area 6, have a limited part in this Master Plan presentation:
+The following projects, have a limited part in this Master Plan presentation:

-- Pitchfork Townhomes - Grand Vista Townhouses
+- Pitchfork Townhomes

+- Grand Vista Townhouses

-- Remington Townhomes - Stevens Property
+- Remington Townhomes

+- Stevens Property

 - Clark's Knoll Townhouses

 These projects encompass a total of approximately 4.85 acres and can accommodate a maximum of 252 guests.
 These 252 guests reduce the maximum lodging capacity remaining in the balance of the Snow King Planned Resort District to 2,208 (2,460 - 252 = 2,208).
 Legal descriptions of the parcels encompassing these projects are attached in the Addendum Section.